 It’s also important to note that during the event, we made an effort to protect underserved communities as well as machine identities.
 Thank you to our customers whose participation helped us donate thousands of meals through Feeding America.
 Together, we were able to feed those in need and expand the global knowledge base of Fortune 5000 machine identity experts.

-In a crisis, would you keep your machine identity protection service running?
+In a crisis, would you keep your machine identity management service running?
 Given the exponential increase in cyberattacks over the last few months of quarantine, you should.
 Here’s what we heard about that topic:

 “We must begin to position machine identity protection in terms of an essential service.”